 Resurrection Catholic, 2 percent black, roughly 10 kids of 500

-Compare those images to the visual reality of overwhelmingly black — or all black — voucher schools…
+Compare those images to the visual reality of three overwhelmingly black — or all black — voucher schools…

 Preparing the Way, 100 percent black.
 1 child